-|Premium Tier||Standard Tier|
+|Google Cloud||Premium Tier||Standard Tier|

 This diagram illustrates recommended use cases for Standard Tier and Premium Tier.

-Network Service Tiers and GCP resources
+Network Service Tiers and Google Cloud resources

-This table describes how Network Service Tiers apply to GCP resources and what type of external IP address must be used.
+The following table describes how Network Service Tiers applies to Google Cloud resources and what type of external IP address must be used.

-|GCP resource||Premium Tier||Standard Tier|
+|Google Cloud resource||Premium Tier||Standard Tier|

-|Yes, requires a global external IP address.||Requires a regional external IP|
+|Requires a global external IP address.||Requires a regional external IP address.|

-|Network Load Balancing||Yes, requires a regional external IP||Yes, requires a regional external IP|
+|External passthrough Network Load Balancer||Requires a regional external IP address.||Requires a regional external IP address.|

 including GKE node VMs

-|Yes, requires a regional external IP||Yes, requires a regional external IP|
+|Requires a regional external IP address.||Requires a regional external IP address.|

-|GCP service||Premium Tier||Standard Tier|
+|Google Cloud service||Premium Tier||Standard Tier|

-|Cloud Storage||By default, access to Cloud Storage buckets is considered Premium Tier, whether or not the bucket is used as a backend for a HTTP(S) load balancer.||Standard Tier is an option only if you use a Cloud Storage
+|Cloud Storage||By default, access to Cloud Storage buckets is considered Premium Tier, whether or not the bucket is used as a backend for an external Application Load Balancer.||